jcoliz/WindowsAiEdgeLabCV/README.md

 Following the same approach as above, we will run the app on the target device to ensure we have the correct camera there, and it's working on that device.

+1. Connect the camera to the IoT Core device.
-Change to the "c:\data\modules\customvision" directory, then do a test run as we did previously:
+2. Change to the "c:\data\modules\customvision" directory
+3. Do a test run as we did previously:

 ```
 [192.168.1.102]: PS C:\data\modules\customvision> .\WindowsAiEdgeLabCV.exe --list